prajwalhp15/prajwalhp15/README.md

 # Hi, I'm Prajwal

-I'm an engineering student specializing in Artificial Intelligence & Machine Learning, now shifting focus to **Data Analytics**.
+I'm an engineering student specializing in Artificial Intelligence & Machine Learning, currently shifting my focus toward Data Analytics.

-My journey started with building ML-powered tools using GenAI, SHAP, and LangChain.
-Over time, I developed a deeper interest in turning raw data into insights through analytics and visualizations.
-I enjoy solving real-world problems by combining logic, design, and clear storytelling.
+My journey began with building AI-powered tools using GenAI, SHAP, and LangChain, which sparked my curiosity about how data drives decision-making.
+Over time, I realized I enjoy uncovering insights, visualizing patterns, and solving real-world problems with clarity and logic.
-Currently exploring data pipelines, dashboards, and everything in between.
+Now, I'm exploring data pipelines, interactive dashboards, and everything in between — combining clean design, storytelling, and analytical thinking to create meaningful solutions.

+I have a strong passion for emerging technologies and enjoy exploring the latest innovations in the tech world.
+I'm always excited to connect with curious minds, collaborate on impactful ideas, and be part of building what’s next.

 ---